ppy/osu-wiki/news/2022-10-03-results-triangles.md

 ## Conclusion

-Massive thanks to everyone involved this contest — whether that be as a participant, a judge, a voter, or even someone who followed the contest til its end today!
+Massive thanks to everyone involved this contest — whether that be as a participant, a judge, a voter, or even someone who followed the contest 'til its end today!

 Contests of this scope are always difficult to put together, but seeing the results from the community makes it entirely worth it.